 - The “Works in Progress Conference,” which allows selected students to present their thesis work.

-- MAPH students can also meet one-on-one with the MAPH Directors, Preceptors, Mentors, and Staff to discuss their applications for further graduate study.
+- MAPH students can also meet one-on-one with the MAPH Director, Preceptors, Mentors, and Staff to discuss their applications for further graduate study.

 MAPH alumni go into a wide variety of professions – teaching, non-profit administration, museum curation, technical writing, to name a few.
 In order to best prepare our students for entering or returning to a career, we offer many different professional learning opportunities throughout the MAPH year.